-For the second year now, the official Economic Survey of the Government of India has included a section on environment.
-As was the case last year, this time too it is an insignificant component, totaling a mere three out of 167 pages.
-Again like last time, it is tucked away in the chapter on Infrastructure, treated like an irritating aside which has to be paid lip-service too.
-There is obviously hardly any understanding amongst the country's economic planners, of the cross-cutting significance of the environment.
-The fact that all human (including economic) activity is ultimately based on four elements - land, water, air, and biological resources - and that therefore economic activity must be mindful of the sustainability of these elements, seems to continue to elude the policy advisors and decision makers.
-If the government was serious about sustainable development (as grandly proclaimed by Narasimha Rao at the Earth Summit in Rio in 1992), it would at the very least analyse the two-way relationship between environment and development as it unfolds every year, and then take corrective mea-sures.
+For the second year now, the official Economic Survey of the government of India has included a section on environment.
+As was the case last year, this time too it is an insignificant component, totalling a mere three out of 167 pages.
+Again like last time, it is tucked away in the chapter on 'Infrastructure', treated like an irritating aside.

+There is obviously no understanding amongst the country's economic planners, of the cross-cutting significance of the environment.
+The fact that all human (including economic) activity is ultimately based on four elements - land, water, air and biological resources - and that therefore economic activity must be mindful of the sustainability of these elements, seems to continue to elude Manmohan Singh and co.
+If the government was serious about sustainable development (as grandly proclaimed by Narasimha Rao at the Earth Summit in Rio in 1992). it would at the very least analyse the two-way relationship between environment and development as it unfolds every year, and then take corrective measures.

 There is no evidence of this in the Economic Survey.
-The section on environment gives a general picture of the dismal situation regarding forests, land and water, and pollution, and then lists a few steps that the government is taking to tackle these.
+The section on environment gives a general picture of the dismal situation regarding forests, land and water and pollution, and then lists a few steps that the government is taking to tackle these.
 It does not link the year's major economic developments with this situation; it does not, for instance, analyse whether the impact of these developments was detrimental or corrective.
 Nor does it do the reverse: analyse the implications of the environmental situation for future economic development in India.